Friday, May 9, 2025

 SMOKE:

-A large area of light to moderate density smoke was observed across
+A widespread area of light density smoke was observed drifting from

 AEROSOL/SMOKE:

-seasonal fire activity, volcanic emissions, and industrial sources
+activity, volcanic emissions, and industrial sources was observed

 Ferrante